 On the market in ever-evolving incarnations for nearly twenty years, Microsoft SharePoint has become one of the world’s most popular intranet platforms.
-But even alongside a slew of Office 365 applications, is it the best option for today’s mobile-first, employee-centric digital workplace, where the importance of company-wide communication and culture-building has been on the rise?
+But even alongside a slew of Microsoft 365 applications like Teams or Yammer, is it the best option for today’s mobile-first, employee-centric digital workplace?

 But. . . .

-In order to understand why SharePoint isn't great for internal communication, it's worth looking at its history and its DNA.
+In order to understand why SharePoint isn't great for a modern internal communication strategy, it's worth looking at its history and its DNA.

 The story of SharePoint begins in 2001, when Microsoft released what was more or less a web-based way for employees to share documents in a web browser, which in those days was a pretty big deal.

 By 2003, SharePoint was quickly gaining in popularity, with the number of files that businesses were putting into SharePoint sites growing exponentially.
 As a result, businesses were requesting additional customization options in order to do more with their files.

 But it wouldn’t be until the next SharePoint update in 2007 that Microsoft really began to change the game.